4TRXIA/4TRXIA.github.io/_posts/2023-03-23-Hackthebox-ctf-2023.md

 ## Trapped Source (web)
 --------------------

-This was a pretty straightforward and hese were the steps I took for this challenge:
+This was a pretty straightforward and these were the steps I took for this challenge:

 - Viewed the page source (Ctrl + U or Right-Click + View Page Source)
 - Scanned the page for any mention of the HTB flag format HTB{...}